Slattery's Hurricane: Plot

 Disgruntled with the US Navy, in part because he was disciplined instead of decorated for a hazardous mission, Lt.
 Willard Francis "Will" Slattery (Richard Widmark) left the service to become a private pilot for candy manufacturer R. J. Milne (Walter Kingsford), on the recommendation of his girlfriend, Dolores Grieves (Veronica Lake), Milne's secretary.

 Slattery lives an easy life, until the day he literally bumps into Lt.
 "Hobby" Hobson (John Russell), an old Navy buddy.
-Amused that Hobson stayed in the Navy, he, nonetheless, accepts an invitation to fly along on a weather flight into the heart of a hurricane.
+Amused that Hobson stayed in the Navy, he nonetheless accepts an invitation to fly along on a weather flight into the heart of a hurricane.
 Slattery is disturbed to find that Hobby is married to his former lover, Aggie (Linda Darnell), who ended their unhappy relationship years before.
-At dinner for the two couples, he pretends to have just met her, but Dolores immediately suspects their past attachment.
+When the two couples go for dinner, he pretends to have just met her, but Dolores immediately suspects their past attachment.
 Slattery invites Hobby to fly with him the next day, maneuvering Aggie into coming along, to show off his lifestyle, and introduces them to Milne and his shady partner, Mr. Gregory (Joe De Santis).

 Slattery tricks Aggie into meeting him alone while Hobby is away, and although she initially rejects his "fast one", he seduces her.
 Dolores confronts Slattery and they argue over his betrayal of Hobby and the effect his job is having on him.
-He soon discovers Dolores not only moved out, but quit her job as well, alarming Milne and Gregory, who fear she knows too much about their dealings.
+He soon discovers Dolores has not only moved out, but quit her job as well, alarming Milne and Gregory, who fear she knows too much about their dealings.
 In the meantime, Slattery's affair with Aggie continues.